Comment on page

 This section describes how to utilize your Active Directory Group Policy Management, against Google Chrome templates, to deploy the Keeper Browser extension to all PCs in your organization.
 Please note this is a general guide.

-On your domain controller, download the zip file and extract the Google Chrome bundle to your desired location.
+On your domain controller, navigate to the URL, provided below, and download the correct 32 or 64 bit zip bundle.
+Extract the Google Chrome bundle to your desired location.
 Ex:

 2. Name the policy something relevant.
 Ex: “Chrome Policy”